Welcome to the Iceland University of the Arts

 The three main values of the Iceland University of the Arts are curiosity, understanding, and courage, all of which you will need as you embark on a new phase of your life in a new country.
 On this page you will find some information to help you navigate on this journey.

 Orientation days are held during the first week of every semester.
 The programme is organised by the Student Services and the International Office.
 It includes introductory meetings, campus tour, crash course in Icelandic and a reception.
 We encourage all new students to take part in these activities wich serve as a platform for students to meet each other and a tool towards adapting to a new environment.
 Further information about the programme and schedule will be sent by email to all new students in mid August.

 Accommodation and Cost of Living

 Student accommodation is not provided at the IUA.
 Most students find rooms/apartments with private landlords in the city or through rental services.
-Links are provided in the side menu.
-Additionally websites such as AirBnB, Housing Anywhere and Erasmusu.com may be helpful tools towards finding a place to stay.
+A Facebook group is set up for students to exchange information about housing.
+Students may be entitled to housing benefits.
+More information here

 Registration and Student Residence Permits

 Citizens from EU/EEA/EFTA

 countries do not need to obtain a student residence permit to study in Iceland.
 Full-time students staying in Iceland for longer than six months